By browsing the links below, you'll find answers to many of the questions most frequently asked by prospective students.

 - When are classes?

-Each class is three hours long and, in the fall, winter, and spring terms, each class meets once per week.
-In the summer term, which is a shorter term, classes meet twice per week.
+In the fall, winter, and spring terms, each class meets once per week.
+In the summer term, which is a shorter term, classes usually meet twice per week.
 Students should expect to take classes in any of these time blocks, and enrollment in some day-time classes is required for program completion.

 Browse the following links to view sample schedules for first-term students: